Chic African Culture Africa Factbook

 Politics, Sports and Foreign-Born Athletes

-Talent is everywhere, opportunity is not.
-Should politics and sports be separate issues?
+Talent is everywhere; opportunity is not; politics and sports should be separate issues.

 Running for gold.

-Politics, Sports and Foreign-born athletes.
+Politics, Sports, and Foreign-born athletes.

-Political roles in Sports
+Political Roles in Sports

 Four-time Olympic gold-medal-winning runner Mo Farah has criticized the U.S. immigration policy.
-Farah is a British citizen who was born in Somalia, one of seven predominantly Muslim nations subject to the executive order that bared entry to the United States.
+Farah is a British citizen who was born in Somalia, one of seven predominantly Muslim nations subject to the executive order that barred entry to the United States.

-Farah moved to Britain from Somalia at the age of 8 and is regarded as one of the greatest-ever athletes in British sport after winning the 5,000 and 10,000 meters at both the 2012 and 2016 Olympic Games and at the 2013 and 2015 world championships.
+Farah moved to Britain from Somalia at the age of 8 and is regarded as one of the greatest-ever athletes in British sport after winning the 5,000 and 10,000 meters at the 2012 and 2016 Olympic Games and the 2013 and 2015 world championships.

 He also won the 5,000-meter gold at the 2011 world championships and was recently given a knighthood by Queen Elizabeth II.
 "On 1st January this year, Her Majesty The Queen made me a Knight of the Realm.
 On 27th January, President Donald Trump seems to have made me an alien," Farah stated.